Arthur Mund

 Arthur Mund (born 10 February 1899, date of death unknown) was a German diver who competed in the 1928 Summer Olympics.
-He was the husband of Margret Borgs and the father of Günther Mund and Lilo Mund.
+He was the husband of Margret Borgs who was also a diver representing Germany at the 1928 Olympics.
+Their son Günther Mund and daughter Lilo Mund too were Olympic divers, who both competed for Chile.
+Arthur Mund was born in Halberstadt.

 In 1928 he finished fifth in the 3 metre springboard event.